godotengine/godot-docs/contributing/development/core_and_modules/object_class.rst

 ``static void _bind_methods()``.
 When one class is registered, this static function is called to register all the object methods, properties, constants, etc. It's only called once.
-If an Object derived class is instanced but has not been registered, it will be registered as virtual automatically.
+If an Object derived class is instanced, but has not been registered, it will be registered as virtual automatically.

 Inside ``_bind_methods``, there are a couple of things that can be done.